Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 ### Create a Public Application

-To start, you'll need a [Public Application](https://docs.basistheory.com/api-reference/#applications) using our PCI compliant template `Collect PCI Data` to be able to securely collect cardholder data.
+To securely collect cardholder data, you'll need a [Public Application](https://docs.basistheory.com/api-reference/#applications) using our PCI compliant template `Collect PCI Data`.
 [Click here to create one.](https://portal.basistheory.com/applications/create?application_template_id=db9148c1-a55f-4164-b830-a20ab6d720ae)

-This will create a PCI compliant application with the following [Access Controls](/concepts/access-controls/):
+This will create a PCI-compliant application with the following [Access Controls](/concepts/access-controls/):
 * Permissions: `token:create`
 * Containers: `/pci/`
 * Transform: `mask`

+Copy the API Key to be used in the next step.

 ### Initialize Basis Theory Elements